TylerTemp/SaintsField/Docs~/README.md

 Parameters:

-*   `string space="this"`:the containing space. `"this"` means using the current target, `null` means using the world space, otherwise means using a callback or a field value.
+*   `string space="this"`: the containing space. `"this"` means using the current target, `null` means using the world space, otherwise means using a callback or a field value.
 Only works for `Vector3`/`Vector2` type.

 You can use right click to show/hide handles.

+You can also use `PositionHandleShowIf`/`PositionHandleHideIf` to control its visibility programmatically.
+They share the same syntax as `ShowIf`/`HideIf`.

 Example of using it with vector types + `DrawLabel`: